Angular-Wave/angular.ts/src/directive/input/input.md

 - @restrict E
 -
 - @description
-- HTML textarea element control with AngularJS data-binding.
+- HTML textarea element control with AngularTS data-binding.
 The data-binding and validation
 - properties of this element are exactly the same as those of the
 - {@link ng.directive:input input element}.
 -
-- @param {string} ngModel Assignable AngularJS expression to data-bind to.
+- @param {string} ngModel Assignable AngularTS expression to data-bind to.
 - @param {string=} name Property name of the form under which the control is published.
 - @param {string=} required Sets `required` validation error key if the value is not entered.
 - @param {string=} ngRequired Adds `required` attribute and `required` validation constraint to